krtkush/LinearTimer/README.md

        }
     });

-For detailed documentation and on how to customise and use LinearTimer [see the wiki](https://github.com/krtkush/LinearTimer/wiki).
+For detailed documentation and on how to customise and use LinearTimer please [refer to the wiki](https://github.com/krtkush/LinearTimer/wiki).

 ## Contribution